Ademan-laptop/freenet-website-redesign/help.md

 online for your content to be available, you don't need to figure out how to configure it safely, and most important, if you go away your site will still be available.
+{% endgettext %}

-### Summary:
+### {% gt Summary: %}

-Tor (or I2P):
+{% gt Tor (or I2P): %}

-* Lets you access the Internet (but be careful!).
+* {% gt Lets you access the Internet (but be careful!). %}
-* Lets you access anonymous web servers and other services.
+* {% gt Lets you access anonymous web servers and other services. %}
-* Lets you host anonymous web servers, which need to be kept online, and can be DoS'ed, but can run any dynamic or server-side content you want.
+* {% gettext %}Lets you host anonymous web servers, which need to be kept online, and can be DoS'ed, but can run any dynamic or server-side content you want.{% endgettext %}
-* Provides reasonable anonymity
+* {% gt Provides reasonable anonymity %}
-* Has been blocked by several countries, with varying success.
-Even its hidden bridges can be harvested and blocked with moderate effort.
+* {% gettext %}Has been blocked by several countries, with varying success.
+Even its hidden bridges can be harvested and blocked with moderate effort.{% endgettext %}
-* Is somewhat centralised
+* {% gt Is somewhat centralised %}
-* Is more mature and has more users and developers
+* {% gt Is more mature and has more users and developers %}

+{% gettext %}
 Freenet in general:
+{% endgettext %}

-* Only lets you access content uploaded to Freenet, including (static) websites, email, filesharing, forums, microblogging, etc. All of which are anonymous (or pseudonymous i.e. you create an untraceable identity).
+* {% gettext %}Only lets you access content uploaded to Freenet, including (static) websites, email, filesharing, forums, microblogging, etc. All of which are anonymous (or pseudonymous i.e. you create an untraceable identity).{% endgettext %}
-* Hosts content in a distributed way: You don't know what your node is storing, any given content is distributed across many nodes.
+* {% gettext %}Hosts content in a distributed way: You don't know what your node is storing, any given content is distributed across many nodes.{% endgettext %}
-* Ensures that popular content will be available forever.
+* Ensures that popular content will be available forever. %}
-* Is older than Tor, but more experimental (arguably it's a harder task).
+* {% gt Is older than Tor, but more experimental (arguably it's a harder task). %}

+{% gettext %}
 Freenet in darknet mode: (friend to friend: connects only to your friends' nodes)
+{% endgettext %}

-* Is very hard to block, and this can be improved further with transport plugins.
+* {% gt Is very hard to block, and this can be improved further with transport plugins. %}
-* Provides good anonymity, and with a bit more work it could provide very strong anonymity (PISCES tunnels).
+* {% gettext %}Provides good anonymity, and with a bit more work it could provide very strong anonymity (PISCES tunnels).{% endgettext %}
-* Is fully decentralised: No central servers at all.
+* {% gt Is fully decentralised: No central servers at all. %}

+{% gettext %}
 Freenet in opennet mode: (connect automatically even if you don't know anyone on Freenet)
+{% endgettext %}

-* Is relatively easy to block.
+* {% gt Is relatively easy to block. %}
-* Provides limited anonymity
+* {% gt Provides limited anonymity %}
-* Is somewhat centralised
+* {% gt Is somewhat centralised %}

+{% gettext %}
 Unfortunately most people use Freenet in opennet mode currently.
 The big question is can we build a global friend-to-friend darknet?
 Join us and find out!
+{% endgettext %}

+{% gettext %}
 PS for an example of how dependant Tor is on centralised hidden services, see [this](http://www.twitlonger.com/show/n_1rlo0uu) [bust](http://arstechnica.com/tech-policy/2013/08/alleged-tor-hidden-service-operator-busted-for-child-porn-distribution/).